redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 The goal for this demo is to showcase how we can make SAP Solutions deployments easy and reliable using Ansible automation.
 In order to be able to demonstrate this, a Tower Workflow has been configured that will do the following:

 1. Enable all the required repositories in order to be able to deploy SAP software in RHEL
-2. Configure all the File Systems and mount points required while installing SAP HANA and S/4HANA by SAP
+2. Configure all the File Systems and mount points required while installing SAP HANA and SAP S/4HANA
 3. Install SAP Host Agent
 4. Run all the OS pre-requisites from SAP Notes for RHEL systems while deploying SAP workloads
 5. Run all the OS pre-requisites from SAP Notes for RHEL systems while deploying SAP HANA